USS Liberty incident: Ongoing controversy and unresolved questions

 The press release for the BBC documentary film Dead in the Water states that new recorded and other evidence suggests the attack was a "daring ploy by Israel to fake an Egyptian attack" to give America a reason to enter the war against Egypt.
 It claimed that President Lyndon B. Johnson launched allegedly nuclear-armed aircraft targeted against Cairo from a U.S. aircraft carrier in the Mediterranean.
 The aircraft were recalled only just in time, when it was clear the Liberty had not been sunk and that Israel had carried out the attack.
 An information source for the aircraft being nuclear-armed, James Ennes later stated:

 The video also reports hearsay of a covert alliance of U.S. and Israeli intelligence agencies.

-Admiral Thomas H. Moorer, former Chairman of the Joint Chiefs of Staff and a critic of the official United States Government version of events, chaired a non-governmental investigation into the attack on the Liberty in 2003.
+Admiral Thomas H. Moorer, former Chairman of the Joint Chiefs of Staff and a critic of the official U.S. government version of events, chaired a non-governmental investigation into the attack on the Liberty in 2003.
 The committee, which included former U.S. ambassador to Saudi Arabia James E. Akins, found Israel to be culpable and suggested several theories for Israel's possible motives, including the desire to blame Egypt and so bring the U.S. into the Six-Day War.

 According to John Loftus and Mark Aarons in their book, The Secret War Against the Jews, Liberty was attacked because the Israelis knew that the ship's mission was to monitor radio signals from Israeli troops and pass troop movement information to the Egyptians.

+The USS Liberty incident is frequently referenced in antisemitic conspiracy theories, which Cristol said are spread to damage Israel–United States relations.
+He said that conspiracy theorists "don't care what the facts are; they just want to present the idea that Israel did a dirty deed against the US".
+A Southern Poverty Law Center extremism monitor, Heidi Beirich, described the incident as a "rallying cry" for antisemites, and the scholar Spencer Sunshine called it a "perennial favorite" target of neo-Nazis.
+Iranian government-affiliated social media accounts have reportedly promoted Liberty conspiracy theories to incite hatred of Israel and Jews.
+In 2018, the celebrities Brett Favre and Andy Dick issued apologies after a neo-Nazi group, the Goyim Defense League, tricked them into recording Cameo videos containing coded antisemitic messages referencing the Liberty.
+Representative Paul Gosar (R-AZ) referred to the incident as a false flag operation by Israel and the United States Intelligence Community in a 2024 newsletter, which drew criticism from the Anti-Defamation League.